wyattphillips-philips/fsm-edit/README.md

 * **Drag a selected node** - Move all selected nodes together.
 * **Right-click** - Access context menu with options to add, delete, copy or paste nodes.
 Pasted nodes appear relative to the cursor.
+* **Ctrl+C / Ctrl+V** - Copy and paste nodes using the keyboard.
+Paste
+  centers the nodes at the current cursor position.

 ## File Menu